Nicholas & Lee Begovich Gallery • Fall 2019

-A Place for Everything, and Everything in Its Place: The Permanent Collection at CSUF, 1963 to the Present
+A Place for Everything, and Everything in Its Place

 The collection continued to expand with Jerry Samuelson (Art Professor 1962-1975 and College of the Arts Dean, 1975-2009), who assumed the role of gallery director shortly before the appointment of Dextra Frankel (Gallery Director 1967-1991).
 During Dextra's tenure, art by Alexis Smith, Sam Francis, Ed Ruscha, and other notable artists were added to the collection.
 In 1992, Mike McGee took leadership of the gallery, as well as Frankel's trailblazing Exhibition Design program.
 It was during his administration that the gallery became "The Nicholas & Lee Begovich Gallery" (2009) named after the two donors who were longtime arts supporters in Orange County.
 McGee's tenure (1992-2018) brought significant bodies of work that reflected on the pulse of the contemporary art scene in the region and beyond.
 Tony Delap, Manuel Pardo, John Paul Jones, Daniel Wheeler, were among the many artists whose works were added into the collection during his term.

 Continuing this legacy, Jennifer Frias who began her new role in July 2019 as the Gallery's Director, plans to expand the breadth of the collection by reflecting on relevance and diversity.
 Recently acquired under her leadership, are works by Vietnamese-American painter, Ann Phong, who has an active arts practice, nationally and internationally.
 Furthermore, Frias intends to make the permanent collection accessible for research to the University and its surrounding communities-- embracing Kerciu's original vision.